levchCode/what_time_is_it/README.md

-# what_time_is_it
-JS time teller
+# JS time teller

-A small time-telling app.
-Hopefully, some time I'll add some more functionality...
+A small time-telling app with a nice BBC1 style clock